dowlandaiello/dowlandaiello/README.md

 ### Hi there 👋

-I'm Dowland, a software engineer and high school student living in Greater New York.
-I specialize in systems programming and backend / business logic engineering primarily in Rust.
+I'm Dowland, a full-stack software engineer and high school student living in Greater New York.
+I specialize in systems programming and backend / business logic development primarily in Rust and Go.
-I have a passion for peer-to-peer networking, and have worked on several bleeding-edge distributed projects over the last four years.
+I have a passion for peer-to-peer networking, and have worked on several bleeding-edge distributed projects over the last few years.
 At the moment, I'm working on a decentralized and socially responsible social media network called [Swaply](https://github.com/swap-ly).

 If you have any questions regarding my work, please consult any one of the following handles: